sonalsannigrahi/Archers-Final/LogBook.md

 Sonal Sannigrahi- Looking into sprite animation vs vector graphics through drawables.
 Implemented a click and drag function for the bow/arrow.
 Will be implementing character movements next.

 Jiwon Park - Began the mplemention of the ground where characters stand on and looking for sprite that will be used in our black hole.

+Sunho Hwang - Began and finished the implementation of the bird classs with animations.
+Started on another balloon class.
+Some animations still require polishing.

+Diego Gomez - This week I searched for animations for water and fireworks and implemented them in their corresponding classes.